Have you ever heard of a Gulet Cruise? Neither had I.

 Fortunately, it's not the kind of word you forget, so when I began planning my holidays for the next year, I started to do a bit of digging.

-I quickly came across all of these transporting words that pop from the page.
-Things like Mediterranean, wine and beer, bays and beaches.
+I quickly came across all of these transporting words that popped from the page—things like Mediterranean, wine and beer, bays, and beaches.

 Let me give you a fair warning: if you're the kind of person who hates a good adventure, stop right here; everything you're about to read isn't for you.